 I started fostering Kilo the Pug when he was 2 then adopted him a few months later.
-He was very cute and healthy, but he was not perfect.
-He arrived with quite a few dog behaviour issues.
-See the video of how I adopted Kilo below.
+He was very cute and healthy, but his behaviour was far from perfect.
+He arrived with quite a few issues.

-I have spent at least 30 minutes a day training Kilo nearly every day and I take him out to go potty and walk every 2 hours.
+I have spent at least 30 minutes a day training Kilo nearly every day for 6 years and I take him out to go potty and walk every 2-3 hours.
 I have had the good fortune to have had sessions with top behaviourists and trainers, as well as tips from experts in person and online.

-He now does much of what I ask around the house, loves his crate, rarely has a potty accident and knows quite a few tricks.
+He now does much of what I ask around the house, loves his crate, rarely has a potty accident and knows lots of tricks.
 However, I am embarrassed to say that we have not made much progress on basic obedience and our little prince can be a little pushy.
 He pulls and begs for food and his “Drop It” and “Come” are works in progress and “Drop It” usually requires a trade.

 He can also still be rather reactive and anxious with certain triggers – for example the mailman or the neighbour’s dog passing can send him into a total spin.